yavkataa/softuni-final-project/README.md

 To start the server, open CMD in root inventory and run "node server.js"

 # Features
-Register/Login, Create and Delete Poems, Browse Poems
+Register/Login, Create, Edit and Delete Poems
+Guests can Browse existing Poems